wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-manage-meetings/includes/audio-conferencing.md

 - Is Audio Conferencing available for my country/region?

-  To see if your area is covered, see [Learn more](#learn-more) below.
+  To see if your area is covered, see the link below under **Learn more.**

 - Do my users have the proper licensing for Teams Audio Conferencing?

-  Audio Conferencing licenses are available as part of an Office 365 E5 subscription or as an add-on service for an Office 365 Business Premium, E1 or E3 subscription.
+  Audio Conferencing licenses are available as part of an Office 365 E5 subscription or as an add-on service for an Office 365 Business Premium, E1, or E3 subscription.

 - Do I need to purchase Communications Credits for the users who are assigned Audio Conferencing licenses?